Research

 P2C – Partitioning to Classify

-P2C is a new classification technique to achieve reasonable classification performances using linear prediction models, even on datasets with non-linear separable data.
-The proposed technique, inspired by the division-and-conquer strategy, applies a clustering method on each partition made of samples of the same class.
-Subsequently, the union among the clusters inside each partition is performed, creating a single partition, where each group can contain linearly separable samples.
-Then, one or more linear classifiers are trained, according to the number of groups.
+P2C is a new technique to achieve reasonable classification performances using linear prediction models, even on datasets with non-linear separable data.
+Inspired by the division-and-conquer strategy, the proposed technique applies a clustering method on each partition made of samples of the same class.
+Subsequently, the union among the clusters inside each partition is performed, creating a single partition where each group can contain linearly separable samples.
+Then, one or more linear classifiers are trained according to the number of groups.

 Question Domain Classifier

 This approach was built to classify questions into domains.
-A corpus composed by english news and Wikipedia articles was collected and preprocessed leaving only textual content.
-A subset of categories from IPTC was chosen and the documents that belong to those categories were used for automatic question generation.
-The questions were used to train a Multinomial Naïve Bayes model and it was evaluated using human-generated questions that belong to the same categories the original documents.
+A corpus of English news and Wikipedia articles was collected and preprocessed, leaving only textual content.
+A subset of categories from IPTC was chosen, and the documents that belong to those categories were used to generate automatic questions.
+The questions were used to train a Multinomial Naïve Bayes model, and it was evaluated using human-generated questions that belong to the same categories as the original documents.

 TextExpansion

-Short text messages (e.g. posts in blogs, forums, social networks) represent a challenging problem for traditional learning methods nowadays.
-Such messages are usually fairly short and normally rife of slangs, idioms, symbols and acronyms that make even tokenization a difficult task.
-In this scenario, we have designed the TextExpansion tool which aims to normalize and expand the original short and messy text messages in order to acquire better attributes and enhance the classification/clustering performances.
+Short text messages (e.g., posts in blogs, forums, and social networks) represent a challenging problem for traditional learning methods nowadays.
+Such messages are usually fairly short and normally rife with slang, idioms, symbols, and acronyms that make even tokenization difficult.
+In this scenario, we have designed the TextExpansion tool to normalize and expand the original short and messy text messages to acquire better attributes and enhance the classification/clustering performances.

 Datasets